Substance Abuse Outpatient Care

 • Documentation of missed visits with attempts to reschedule as applicable

-Discharge Planning: Discharge planning will be completed when treatment goals are met and include:
+Discharge Planning: Staff will complete discharge planning when treatment goals are met.
+Discharge planning will include:

 • Circumstances of discharge